 The Explanation Effect

-You’ve experienced the power of the Explanation Effect mental model if you have ever:
+Simmons (2019) tells us that we’ve experienced the power of the Explanation Effect mental model if we have ever:

 - Learned something new about what you were teaching as you were preparing for or actually teaching it.